Jerry Jacks: 2012-15

 In August 2012, Jerry resurfaced at Wyndemere, meeting with Dr. Ewen Keenan, revealing that he orchestrated the abduction of Robin Scorpio-Drake (under the orders of Cesar Faison masquerading as Duke Lavery).
 Jerry injects Alexis Davis and Josslyn Jacks with an unknown substance.
 Then he goes to Atlantic City, to recruit an imprisoned Joe Scully Jr. to help him poison the Port Charles water supply.
 He purchases the local TV access channel from Todd Manning, to broadcast his plan.
 It is revealed that he injected Alexis and Josslyn with antidotes.
 Jerry takes Alexis hostage and tries to leave town via boat.
 A shootout causes an explosion on the docks, and Jerry is presumed dead.

-In Switzerland, Dr. Obrecht, working for Faison, is seen with Robin, who is being held hostage.
+In Switzerland, Dr. Liesl Obrecht, working for Faison, is seen with Robin, who is being held hostage.
 Obrecht tells an unknown man that Faison has been captured, and she didn't know what to do with Robin.
 The man is revealed to be Jerry, who asks Robin what he should do with her as she looks on in fear.

 In August 2013 Luke Spencer and Holly Sutton discovered that Jerry had been hiding in Corinth, Pennsylvania, where he was operating a secret laboratory in the old Alden house.
 Laura Spencer-Baldwin discovered him there but he overpowered her and got away.

 In September 2013 Luke caught up with Jerry at Cassadine Island where he discovered that Jerry had been manufacturing a cure for polonium poisoning.
 The person doing the research - whom Jerry referred to as "my physician" - was Dr. Robin Scorpio-Drake, who is being held captive by Jerry in a laboratory.
 Since Luke is also dying of polonium poisoning Jerry has decided to keep Luke alive as a guinea pig to test any cure Robin presents him.
 Jerry believes Robin will try to poison him with a bogus cure, so he wants to give the first dose to Luke to see what happens.
 Eventually Robin develops the cure and gives it to Jerry and he goes to see Luke, Jerry attempts to test the cure on Luke but Tracy points a gun at Jerry and demands he fill the syringe with the full dose Jerry does so and Tracy takes the syringe from him and gives the dose to Luke, Jerry was not pleased and attempted to attack Luke but Tracy shot him in the shoulder and took Luke and Left Cassadine Island, Jerry later goes to see Robin and tells her the cure was stolen and demands she find a way to make another cure.